jayaemekar/systemdesign/docs/DesigningURLShorteningService.md

   </kbd>
 </p>

-## Load Balancer (LB)
+### Load Balancer (LB)
-We can add a Load balancing layer at three places in our system:
+We may add a load balancing layer to our system in three places:

-1. Between Clients and Application servers
+1. Between the application servers and the clients
-2. Between Application Servers and database servers
+2. The Relationship Between Application and Database Servers
-3. Between Application Servers and Cache servers
+3. The Relationship Between Application and Cache Servers

-Initially, we could use a simple Round Robin approach that distributes incoming requests equally among backend servers.
-This LB is simple to implement and does not introduce any overhead.
-Another benefit of this approach is that if a server is dead, LB will take it out of the rotation and will stop sending any traffic to it.
+We might start with a simple Round Robin strategy, which evenly distributes incoming requests among backend servers.
+This LB is easy to set up and doesn't add any more overhead.
+Another advantage of this method is that if a server goes down, LB removes it from the rotation and stops transmitting traffic to it.

-A problem with Round Robin LB is that we don’t take the server load into consideration.
-If a server is overloaded or slow, the LB will not stop sending new requests to that server.
-To handle this, a more intelligent LB solution can be placed that periodically queries the backend server about its load and adjusts traffic based on that.
+We don't take the server load into account with Round Robin LB, which is a concern.
+The LB will not cease delivering new requests to a server that is overloaded or slow.
+To deal with this, a more intelligent LB solution can be implemented, which queries the backend server about its load on a regular basis and adjusts traffic accordingly.

-## Purging or DB cleanup
+### Database cleansing or purging
-Should entries stick around forever or should they be purged?
-If a user-specified expiration time is reached, what should happen to the link?
+Should entries be saved indefinitely or should they be deleted?
+What should happen to the link if it reaches the user-specified expiration time?

-If we chose to actively search for expired links to remove them, it would put a lot of pressure on our database.
-Instead, we can slowly remove expired links and do a lazy cleanup.
-Our service will make sure that only expired links will be deleted, although some expired links can live longer but will never be returned to users.
+It would put a lot of strain on our database if we decided to actively look for outdated links and remove them.
+Instead, we can execute a lazy cleanup and gently remove expired links.
+Only expired links will be erased by our service, while some expired links may exist longer but will never be returned to users.

-1. Whenever a user tries to access an expired link, we can delete the link and return an error to the user.
+1. If a user attempts to access an expired link, we can erase the link and provide the user an error message.
-2. A separate Cleanup service can run periodically to remove expired links from our storage and cache.
-This service should be very lightweight and can be scheduled to run only when the user traffic is expected to be low.
+2. A separate Cleanup service can run on a regular basis to clear out expired links from our cache and storage.
+This service should be extremely light, and it should only be used when user traffic is predicted to be low.
-3. We can have a default expiration time for each link (e.g., two years).
+3. Each link can have a default expiration time (e.g.,two years).
-4. After removing an expired link, we can put the key back in the key-DB to be reused.
+4. After removing an expired link, we may re-use the key by putting it back in the key-DB.
-5. Should we remove links that haven’t been visited in some length of time, say six months?
-This could be tricky.
-Since storage is getting cheap, we can decide to keep links forever.
+5. Should links that haven't been seen in a certain amount of time, say six months, be removed?
+This could be challenging.
+Because storage is becoming more affordable, we can chose to store links indefinitely.

 <p align="center">
   <kbd>